FreeCAD/FreeCAD-documentation/wiki/Path_Development_Roadmap.md

 ## Workflow

-Obviously, the goal is a workflow that is efficient and resists human errors.
+The goal is a workflow that is efficient and resists human errors.
 However, the specific workflow can vary depending on the type of machine the user is working with and the type of geometry they are working on.

 ### Job Types

 Path is optimized for 2.5D milling.
 It needs the concept of job \'types\' to handle other kinds of workflows like Lathe, 4th Axis, and pure 2D machines.
 Additional job types would help narrow the choices a user must make and eliminate the visual noise and confusion that comes from options that don\'t apply to the desired task.

+Selection of Job Type should be something the user can add to a Job Template so that the selection can be automatic.

 ### 2D workflow